berndporr/libgpiod_event_demo/README.md

 ## How to use it?

 Please check out the example in the subdir example: `gpio_printer`.
 This detects rising and falling edges on GPIO pin 27.
+It registers the method `hasEvent` as a callback in the class `EventPrinter`.
-To play with it just connect a push button to it.
+To play with it just
+connect a push button to GPIO27.

 ![alt tag](example/wiring.jpg)